 You can find out more about company car tax for pickups here.

 In all honesty, it’s hard to say.
-It depends what sort of car you’re looking at.
+It depends on what sort of car you’re looking at.
 For example, if you are looking for a car that emits a lot of CO2 and has a high P11d value, then leasing privately is probably more tax efficient.
 If you were looking at something like a Range Rover Evoque, for example.
-It would cost you so much in company car tax it outweighs the fact that the car can be “off balance sheet”.
+It would cost you so much in company car tax it outweighs the fact that the car can be an “off-balance sheet”.

 However, if you fancy yourself a Nissan Leaf, or a BMW i3 or even a luxury plugin hybrid, then, while you still have to pay company car tax, you will be paying less.
 And, you’ll have the benefits of going through a business.

-If you want the benefits of going through a business but you also want a car that emits quite a bit of CO2 and you don’t want to have to a lot in company car tax, then you could think about getting a van or a pickup.
-Though, we understand that that isn’t a viable option for everyone, but it is still an option.
+If you want the benefits of going through a business but you also want a car that emits quite a bit of CO2 and you don’t want to have to pay a lot in company car tax, then you could think about getting a van or a pickup.
+Though we understand that isn’t a viable option for everyone, it is still an option.

 Hopefully, you now have a better idea of the benefits of both leasing privately and through a business.
 There are benefits to both, and whichever you choose should be the best option for your situation.
 If you are unsure which is the best solution for you, our team of experienced Vehicle Specialists are on hand to guide you through your vehicle journey and help you make an informed decision.

 Fed up with looking for your next vehicle?